TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

-Go to the the automate folder and run the automate.py Python file
+Go to the `automate` folder and run the automate.py Python file:
 ```
 cd wp2\t2.1\v1.0\pipeline\automate
 python automate.py
 ```
 # Pipeline details and explanation:
       1. mappings: contains all the mapping files.
-      2. pipeline: contains all the codes, scripts used to transform the diaspora database into RDF.
+      2. pipeline: contains all the codes, and scripts used to transform the diaspora database into RDF.
-         1. Inside the `pipeline` folder, there are four folders `database_dump`, `automate`, `jobs` and `workspace`.
+         1. Inside the `pipeline` folder, there are four folders `database_dump`, `automate`, `jobs`, and `workspace`.
             - The `workspace` folder contains the jobs that are required for the transformation of Bacdive database into RDF.
               - The diaspora_to_csv folder:
                  1. Contains python script that connects to the MySql database and transforms the Bacdive database into csv format.